Hydrocele

 - Acute hydrocele: fluid collection resulting from an acute process within the tunica vaginalis, typically involving only the scrotum

-- Although this disorder is found nearly exclusively in male patients, there is a rare hydrocele into the canal of Nuck in females which results from a fluid collection in an abnormal open pouch of peritoneum extending into the labia majora.
+- Although this disorder is found nearly exclusively in male patients, there are rare hydroceles into the canal of Nuck in females which result from a fluid collection in an abnormal open pouch of peritoneum extending into the labia majora.

 - System(s) affected: urogenital